agustinparrotta/design-patterns/README.md

 Are about identifying the common communication patterns between objects and realize these patterns.
 These patterns are concerned with algorithms and the assignment of responsibilities between objects.

+Notes:

+- Solve the problem of how objects should cooperate, how they should communicate, and what their interfaces should be at runtime.
+They are concerned with the communication between objects.
+They provide ways to define the communication between objects, as well as the flow of information between them.

+Patterns :

 - Chain of responsibility
 - Command
 - Iterator